 If you’re looking for a fast-paced zombie apocalypse novella with great characters which holds nothing back where gruesome detail is concerned, then this is a must-read for you!
 Its release date is in only a few days on the 4th September, so either mark that in your calendars or pre-order it now 😉

-Does this sound like your kind of book, or do you need more convincing?
+Have you read Zombie Playlist?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.